constellation39/openapi-to-mcp/README.md

 }
 ```

-Or, if you have built the binary:
+Alternatively, if you have already built the binary, you can use it directly:

 ```json
 {